senseofsteph/SocialSesh/README.md

 #### MVP

 - User can browse through all virtual events
-- User can "attend" an event by clicking on a button
+- User can register to "attend" a virtual event
-- User can receive an event confirmation text message
+- User receives an event confirmation text message

 #### 2.0

 - User can search for a virtual event under a particular category
-- User can create their own virtual event under a particular category
 - User can customize their profile with created events and interests

 #### 3.0